MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Walkthroughs/walkthrough-synchronizing-information-between-outlook-and-microsoft-dynamics-nav.md

 -   In Outlook, make sure that the following is true:

-    -   [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] Synchronization buttons are displayed in the Add\-ins tab on the Outlook ribbon.
+    -   [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] Synchronization buttons are displayed in the Add-ins tab on the Outlook ribbon.

     -   The connection between [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] and Outlook is working.
 To test the connection, choose the **Settings** button, and then on the **Connection** tab, choose **Test Connection**.